Dorothy Malone: Personal life

-Malone was a Democrat and campaigned for Adlai Stevenson during the 1952 presidential election.

-Malone, a Roman Catholic, wed actor Jacques Bergerac on June 28, 1959, at a Catholic church in Hong Kong, where she was on location for her 1960 film The Last Voyage.
+Malone married actor Jacques Bergerac on June 28, 1959, at a Catholic church in Hong Kong, where she was on location for her 1960 film The Last Voyage.
 They had two daughters, Mimi (born 1960) and Diane (born 1962), and divorced on December 8, 1964.

 Malone then married New York businessman and broker Robert Tomarkin on April 3, 1969, at the Silver Bells Wedding Chapel in Las Vegas, Nevada.
 Her second marriage was later annulled after Malone claimed that Tomarkin married her because of her money.

 Malone married Dallas motel chain executive Charles Huston Bell on October 2, 1971, and they divorced after three years.

 Around 1971, Malone moved her daughters from Southern California to suburban Dallas, Texas, where she had been raised.

 Death

-Malone died of natural causes on January 19, 2018, 10 days before her 94th birthday, at a nursing facility in Dallas.
+Malone died of natural causes on January 19, 2018, at a nursing facility in Dallas.
 She is entombed at Calvary Hill Cemetery and Mausoleum in Dallas.

 Recognition

 Malone has a star on the Hollywood Walk of Fame at 1718 Vine in the Motion Pictures section.
 It was dedicated February 8, 1960.

 Malone was one of the industry deaths regarded as missing from the "In Memoriam" segment at the 90th Academy Awards, an omission made more prominent by the fact that she had won an Oscar for Best Supporting Actress at the 29th Academy Awards.

+Filmink argued "Whenever she was teamed with a really first-rate director – Howard Hawks, Douglas Sirk, Raoul Walsh, Frank Tashlin – she always rose to the occasion.
+But most of her directors were journeymen...
+A little bit more gumption and better luck in her collaborators, and who knows what Dorothy Malone might have achieved?
+Still, it was an incredible career."